ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 b7a.observability.tracing. zipkin.reporter.hostname | Hostname of the Zipkin server | localhost | IP or hostname of the Zipkin server.
 If it is running on the same node as the Ballerina, it can be localhost. b7a.observability.tracing. zipkin.reporter.port | Port of the Zipkin server | 9411 | The port which the Zipkin server is listening to.

-### Setting up External Systems for tracing
+### Setup External Systems for Tracing
 Ballerina by default supports Jaerger and Zipkin for distributed tracing.
 This section focuses on configuring the Jaeger and Zipkin with dockers as a quick installation.

 #### Jaeger Server
 Jaeger is the default distributed tracing system that is supported.
 There are many possible ways to deploy Jaeger and you can find more information on this [link](https://www.jaegertracing.io/docs/deployment/).
 Here we focus on all in one deployment with Docker.

-**Step 1:** Install Jaeger via docker and start the docker container by executing below command.
+**Step 1:** Install Jaeger via Docker and start the Docker container by executing below command.

 ```bash
 $ docker run -d -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp -p5778:5778 -p16686:16686 -p14268:14268 jaegertracing/all-in-one:latest